-My name is Soeren Keil and I work in the area of International Relations.
+My name is Soeren Keil and I work in the areas of conflict resolution, territorial autonomy and European integration.

 I started working at Canterbury Christ Church University in September 2011, before that I have been working at the University of Kent.
 I have also been teaching courses at the University Pompeu Fabra in Barcelona, the Centre for European Education (CIFE) in Nice (France), the University of Graz (Austria), The Freie Universitaet Berlin (Germany) and the University of Passau (Germany).

 I teach a variety of courses.
-At Canterbury Christ Church University I have been teaching courses on EU Politics, Introduction to International Relations, Foreign Policy Analysis, War and Conflict, Individual Study and Research Methods.
+At Canterbury Christ Church University I have been teaching courses on EU Politics, Introduction to International Relations, Foreign Policy Analysis, War and Conflict, Authoritarian and Totalitarian Regimes, Individual Study and Research Methods.

 I have also taught courses on other topics, for example: